 - the stack of a small gas-fired boiler may be within the jurisdiction of the city building or mechanical inspection department, or

 - the stack of a large sawdust-fired industrial boiler may be within the jurisdiction of the state or provincial environmental protection department.

 Floods, whether caused by nature or by structural or mechanical failures, can produce deaths, injuries, and severe property damage.
 The following information is provided to assist in the recovery of boiler systems affected by flooding to help mitigate further risks to public safety and property damage.

-- Refractory and fire brick should be checked for deterioration or loosening.
+• Refractory and fire brick should be allowed to completely dry and checked for deterioration or loosening.

 These items are not intended to be all-inclusive, as boiler systems and equipment vary in design and operation.
 However, this list could be used as an outline in developing individual inspection and repair guidelines to fit many systems affected by flooding.

 The Texas Boiler Law, Chapter 755 of the Health and Safety Code, was enacted on June 3, 1937, after a fatal boiler accident.

 For many years the program was a part of the agency then known as The Bureau of Labor Statistics.
 Later, the agency name was changed to the Texas Department of Labor and Standards.
 In 1989, the name was changed to and is currently named The Texas Department of Licensing and Regulation, where the Boiler Program continues to function and work with an ever changing commercial and industrial environment.